 A permanent facility would later be built at the junction of Petir Road and Jebulu Road.
 Bukit Panjang Bus Interchange opened on 26 December 1999, a month after the Bukit Panjang LRT opened, and provided convenient transfers to the new light rail line.
 That same day, a bus rationalization and handover exercise was conducted to reduce duplication with the LRT network, as well as the transfer of areas of responsibility from SBS to TIBS.

-While Hillion Mall opened on 24 Feburary 2017, an opening date for Bukit Panjang Integrated Transport Hub has yet to be announced, as of early January 2017, but is expected to open later in the year.
+While Hillion Mall opened on 24 February 2017, an opening date for Bukit Panjang Integrated Transport Hub has yet to be announced but is expected to open later in the year.
+On the day Hillion Mall opened, access routes to the interchange had stickers describing the interchange as ‘opening in the 2nd half of 2017’, but these were all removed from the 25 February onwards (See Gallery).

 - Interchange offices (SMRT)